DeFiSocial Gaming Price Down 25.2% Over Last Week (DFSOCIAL)

-DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded 9.3% lower against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on September 9th.
-In the last week, DeFiSocial Gaming has traded 25.2% lower against the U.S. dollar.
-DeFiSocial Gaming has a market cap of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last day.
-One DeFiSocial Gaming coin can currently be bought for approximately $687.32 or 0.01383163 BTC on cryptocurrency exchanges.
+DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded 9.3% lower against the US dollar during the one day period ending at 8:00 AM Eastern on September 14th.
+One DeFiSocial Gaming coin can currently be purchased for about $687.32 or 0.01383163 BTC on cryptocurrency exchanges.
+In the last seven days, DeFiSocial Gaming has traded 25.2% lower against the US dollar.
+DeFiSocial Gaming has a market capitalization of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last day.

 Here’s how related cryptocurrencies have performed in the last day: